 This landmark book is perfect for the fan absorbed by music rather than hairstyles, for the tribute band member with an eye for detail, and for any reader with an abiding interest in the 1960s.

-At last, Beatles Gear gets right inside the music.
+At last, Beatles Gear The Ultimate Edition gets right inside the music.
 More than this, the book paints a vivid picture of the times, presenting new interviews with the people who made, sold and looked after the band’s gear.
 With Beatles albums still selling at the rate of thousands a day throughout the world, and renewed industry interest in the value of the band’s published portfolio, Beatles Gear arrives on the market with perfect timing.

 Hundreds of photographs, many never before seen, will be a revelation to even the most informed Beatles enthusiast.
 Also shown in luscious quality throughout the book are 26 of the group’s original instruments, still owned by ex-members of The Beatles or their heirs …from George’s psychedelic Strat to John’s Bed In Gibson, and Ringo’s roof top Ludwig kit to Paul’s Hofner violin bass.